getodk/xlsform-offline/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Slack status](http://slack.opendatakit.org/badge.svg)](http://slack.opendatakit.org)

-ODK XLSForm Offline is a Windows application for converting an XLSForm into an XForm that is compliant with the [ODK XForms spec](http://opendatakit.github.io/xforms-spec).
+ODK XLSForm Offline is a Python application for converting an XLSForm into an XForm that is compliant with the [ODK XForms spec](http://opendatakit.github.io/xforms-spec).
+It runs on macOS and Windows.

 ODK XLSForm Offline is part of Open Data Kit (ODK), a free and open-source set of tools which help organizations author, field, and manage mobile data collection solutions.
 Learn more about the Open Data Kit project and its history [here](https://opendatakit.org/about/) and read about example ODK deployments [here](https://opendatakit.org/about/deployments/).